anabolyc/nRF24LE1_Example/README.md

 To build your application, type 'make all'.
 The compiled hex file will be located in the _flash_ directory.

-Applications can be loaded onto the nRF24LE1 using the Arduino based [programmer](https://github.com/DeanCording/nRF24LE1_Programmer) by typing 'make upload'.
+Applications can be loaded onto the nRF24LE1 using the Arduino based [programmer](https://github.com/DeanCording/nRF24LE1_Programmer) by typing `make upload`.